 - Plan for a follow-up meeting – talk through the advice you got from your adviser.
 You will have the chance to ask any other burning questions you might have and make sure that you’re ready to proceed with the process.

 - Fill in your application with the help of your adviser.
 The might even offer to submit the application on your behalf, and if the equity release company acknowledges it, then your provider will give you a valuation.

-- Head to the solicitor’s office – talk to him/her about your offer and ensure you get independent legal advice.
-They will carefully look at all the legal details and walk you through them.
-After they scrutinise the proposal and you accept, your equity release scheme will be set up for you.
+- Head to the solicitor’s office – talk to him/her about your offer and get independent legal advice.
+They will look at all the legal details and walk you through them.
+After they scrutinise the proposal and you accept, your equity release will be set up for you.

 - Acquire your equity through your solicitor and finally get on with putting those plans into action.

 All you have to do is to ensure that you’ve received proper guidance along the way, and when it’s done, you’ll have access to the cash you need for the retirement you deserve.

 How Soon Can You Unlock the Cash From Your Home?